microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 > **Spec note**: no <Window.Content> tag is required because Window.Content is updating to become the [ContentPropertyAttribute](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Markup.ContentPropertyAttribute).

-In a UWP app the main thread already has a Window on it, which you can retrieve using the static [Window.Current](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window.Current) property.
+In a UWP app any UI thread already has a Window on it, which you can retrieve using the static [Window.Current](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window.Current) property.
 You can create additional windows by creating additional [CoreApplicationViews](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Core.CoreApplicationView),